 Successful projects with expansion joints and joint sealants that don’t leak are characterized by a collaborative commitment by the A/E team, the general contractor, the joint manufacturer, and the waterproofing sub-contractor to detail, construct, fabricate, and install three-dimensional solutions.

 The general contractor or construction manager plays a critical role in ensuring watertight expansion joints and joint sealants.
 As the entity responsible for the coordination of all trades, the GC is in the position to set the tone for appreciation of the roles of everyone in ensuring that the building ultimately doesn’t leak.
 The following suggestions have been proved to contribute to successful projects:

 Pre-construction Expansion Joint Conference

 The General Contractor should call a meeting of all parties involved in the treatment of work at and around expansion joints.
 This meeting is to take place prior to any concrete that will define expansion joints is placed.
-All superintendents and forepersons with responsibility for involved in casting activities must attend this meeting.
+All superintendents and forepersons with responsibility in casting activities must attend this meeting.
 The meeting will be used to educate all involved parties as to their responsibilities as outlined in “Expansion Joint Responsibilities of General Contractor and/or Concrete Sub-Contractor” below.